-^{} Very well qualified students may choose an advanced PhD-level course as a substitute for some of these courses.
-The substitute courses are: Advanced Microeconomics, Statistics for Econometrics & Advanced Econometrics 1, Advanced Macroeconomics, Advanced Econometrics 2.
-This is based on individual decision, Please contact your Program Coordinator.
+Very well qualified students may choose an advanced PhD-level course as a substitute for some of these courses.
+The substitute courses are: Advanced Microeconomics, Advanced Macroeconomics, Advanced Econometrics 2.
+This is based on individual decision.
+Please contact your Program Coordinator.

 Game Theory is a mandatory course only for those students who aim for the Research track, and they only need to take 2 credits of Elective courses in the Winter term of the 1st year.